rubenmunoz7/Default-Page-Deployment-Script/README.md

 ---

 ## 🧐 About <a name = "about"></a>
-This project enforces a consistent homepage across all devices within PAG by using registry-based browser policies for both Microsoft Edge and Google Chrome.
+This project enforces a consistent homepage across all devices within the policy by using registry-based browser policies for both Microsoft Edge and Google Chrome.
 It ensures that both Microsoft Edge and Google Chrome open to a specified homepage on startup and display a Home button that leads to the same page.

 The script uses Windows PowerShell to modify **HKLM** registry keys under the **Policies** path, which applies settings to all of the users on that machine.
 When deployed through automation such as **NinjaOne**, it runs as `SYSTEM` and guarantees the changers once a user logs in.